 - Add a two garlic cloves (4 halves) and the red pepper flakes to each jar before packing with beans.
 (Do one jar at a time, pouring brine over and sealing before moving to the next jar.)

-- Ladle the hot brine over beans, leaving 1/2" headspace, removing air bubbles with a spatula, wiping the jar rim, and attaching the lid.
-(Try to get a bit of the pickling spices in each jar.)
+- Ladle the hot brine over beans, leaving 1/2" headspace.
+Remove air bubbles with a spatula or chopstick, wipe the jar rim with a damp cloth, and attach the lid, fingertip tight.
+(TIP: Try to get a bit of the pickling spices in each jar as you pour.)
+Continue until all the jars are full.

 Nutrition